machdyne/einszeit/README.md

 ## AI Disclosure

 This project makes use of LLMs for documentation, specifications, firmware and software.
-Once the project is stable, a human audit will be performed resulting in a code freeze that must not be directly modified by any LLM.
+Once the project is stable, a human audit will be performed resulting in a code freeze that must not be directly modified by any LLM without an additional audit.

 ## Funding